 The thread connecting all these lessons, of course, has been the need to live life without structure.
 There are routines, but every day is different, and often they are not sure what their new destination will be or what it will be like once they get there.
 A single bad decision or a bout of bad luck could bring their world crashing down, and that can be stressful when family and traditional support structures are ten thousand miles away.

-There have been several close calls when they worried about the safety of the family.
 They say that the lifestyle sometimes draws gasps from other so-called “helicopter parent” families, whose kids live intensely structured lives of school, sports and extracurricular activities.

 Despite the inherent risks, for the family, that seems to be the point of choosing this lifestyle.